 Check Out Our Top Credit Union Marketing Ideas - Recent Take-A-Ways from HubSpot Fundamentals Training

-Last week we accompanied a new Credit Union client to a two day on-boarding training at HubSpot.
-This was a great opportunity for us to review our Inbound marketing skills while also coming up with a fantastic first digital marketing campaign for the CU.
+Last year we accompanied a new Credit Union client to a two-day on-boarding training at HubSpot.
+This was a great opportunity for us to review our Inbound marketing skills while also coming up with a fantastic first digital marketing campaign for this CU.
 We wanted to share some of our notes with you all to help grow your Financial Institution!

 Here are our the Top 5 Credit Union Marketing Ideas we wanted to share from our amazing two days at HubSpot: